Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/subdomain/core-subdomain.md

 Core subdomains can change often.
 If a problem can be solved on the first attempt,
-it’s probably not a good competitive advantage & competitors will catch up fast.
+It’s probably not a good competitive advantage & competitors will catch up fast.

 Consequently, solutions for core subdomains are emergent.
 Different implementations have to be tried out, refined, and optimized.